yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

 3. Congratulations, you successfully connected your application to the new SQL MI database.

-## Exercise 5: Improve database security posture with Advanced Data Security
+## Exercise 5: Improve database security posture with Data Discovery and Classification and Azure Defender for SQL

 Duration: 30 minutes